 The work of the task force revealed a great variance in how schools and districts address gangs and gang activity on campus and a lack of consistency in school discipline for gang-related behaviors.
-The lack of consistent policies and practices raises concerns not only about school safety, but also about student due process rights; lack of clear policies may also create a perception that inconsistent enforcement of rules contributes to disproportional contact with minority students.
+The lack of consistent policies and practices raised concerns not only about school safety, but also about student due process rights and may create a perception that inconsistent enforcement of rules contributes to disproportional contact with minority students.

 In the process of vetting the recommendations to school principals, the development of standardized anti-gang policies has received widespread support from both school personnel as well as parents and providers that interface with schools on gang discipline issues.
-Some administrators recognize the problems associated with not having a policy, as well as inconsistent policies between districts, and the task force has heard from administrators who characterize their district policies as "vague" and inconsistent.
+Administrators recognize the problems associated with not having a policy, as well as inconsistent policies between districts, and the task force has heard from administrators who characterize their district policies as "vague" and inconsistent.

 Establishing board-approved policies and procedures helps ensure consistency and accountability in school districts.
-Many school districts lack policies that address gang-associated behaviors on campus, and likewise many lack clear written procedures for discipline of students who engage in gang activity at school.
+Many school districts lack policies that address gangassociated behaviors on campus, and likewise many lack clear written procedures for discipline of students who engage in gang activity at school.
 As a consequence, administrators are left to either formulate their own school-based policy, or to try to apply other district discipline policies to gang behaviors.
 The resultant inconsistencies can lead to multiple problems.

 The lack of well-written policies with clear guidelines of prohibited behavior may lead to some administrators imposing discipline in what appears to be an arbitrary or capricious manner.
-When school officials are left to make ad hoc decisions about what is considered "gang related" there is increased potential for inconsistent or inequitable application of discipline.
+When school officials are left to make ad hoc decisions about what is considered "gang related," there is increased potential for inconsistent or inequitable application of discipline.
 One of the legal tests that would find a policy or rule to be unconstitutionally vague is if it allows school officials to make such ad hoc decisions about what is or is not permissible.
 In Grayned v.
 City of Rockford, the court noted that an unacceptably vague law (and by extension a vague school policy) "... impermissibly delegates basic policy matters to policemen, judges, and juries for resolution on an ad hoc and subjective basis."
-In determining whether school gang policies are unacceptably vague, courts have relied on this test if a school policy delegates to administrators the authority to make subjective or ad hoc decisions.
+In determining whether school gang policies are unacceptably vague, courts have relied on this logic.

 As a part of the development of this recommendation, numerous district gang policies and student handbooks were reviewed to evaluate the current status in the state.
 Most of these policies were enacted in the mid-1990s during the last peak of gang activity, and they reflect the suppression-oriented approach of RCW 28A.600.455 which authorized schools to suspend or expel students who engaged in gang activity on campus.
-Many of the policies reviewed include language very similar to the statute; however, some are far more general in their prohibition of gang activity - raising concerns of vagueness.
+Many of the policies reviewed include language very similar to the statute; however, some are far more general in their prohibition of gang activity-raising concerns of vagueness.